open-horizon/examples/edge/services/helloworld/PolicyRegister.md

 hzn agreement list
 ```

-4. After the agreement is made, list the docker container edge service that has been started as a result:
+4. After the agreement is made, list the edge service docker container that has been started as a result:

 ```bash
 sudo docker ps
 ```

-5. See the helloworld service output:
+5. See the `ibm.helloworld` service output:

 ``` bash
 hzn service log -f ibm.helloworld
 ```
  - **Note**: Press **Ctrl C** to stop the command output.

-6. Unregister your edge node (which will also stop the myhelloworld service):
+6. Unregister your edge node:

 ```bash
 hzn unregister -f